dart-lang/language/working/0546-patterns/records-feature-specification.md

 ### The `Record` class

-A built-in class `Record` with no instance members except those inherited from `Object`, and which exposes no constructors.
-All record types are a subtype of this class.
-This type cannot be constructed, extended, mixed in, or implemented by user-defined classes.
+The type `Record` refers to a built-in class defined in `dart:core`.
+It has no instance members except those inherited from `Object` and exposes no constructors.
+It can't be constructed, extended, mixed in, or implemented by user-defined classes.

-*This is similar to how the `Function` class is the superclass for all function types.*
+All record types are a subtype of this class. *This is similar to how the `Function` class is the superclass for all function types.*

 ## Syntax